 Welcoming You Back

-We’re looking forward to seeing you back in our sanctuary and online this fall.
+We’re looking forward to seeing you back in our sanctuary and online.
 As events go on sale, information indicating whether the event is virtual, in-person, or in-person with a virtual attendance option will be noted on each individual event page.

 Your health and safety remain our top priority.
 Effective September 6, 2021, proof of vaccination will be required at all Sixth & I programs in our building.
 Please review our health and safety policies prior to purchasing your tickets:

 - Everyone 5 years old and above must show proof that you are fully vaccinated against COVID-19 any time you enter Sixth & I’s building.
 We will accept either a physical vaccination card or a photo of the card on your phone.
 Per the CDC, people are considered fully vaccinated 2 weeks after their second dose in a 2-dose series, or 2 weeks after a single-dose vaccine.

-- If you are under the age of 12 and/or have medical conditions or closely-held religious beliefs preventing vaccination, you must provide proof of a negative COVID-19 test administered no more than 72 hours before the event’s start time and (2) provide documentation of a medical exemption, such as a note from a medical provider, or documentation of a religious exemption, such as an attestation from the attendee that they have a closely-held religious belief.
+- If you have medical conditions or closely-held religious beliefs preventing vaccination, you must (1) provide proof of a negative PCR or antigen COVID-19 test administered no more than 24 hours before the event’s start time and (2) provide documentation of a medical exemption, such as a note from a medical provider, or documentation of a religious exemption, such as an attestation from the attendee that they have a closely-held religious belief.

 - For children under the age of 5, we will accept the following documentation:

 - Under 2: Tests are not required